 This is not the final list of benefits, and you can notice the benefits as soon as you use the recommender engine in your online store.
 It remains to understand what type of recommendation your store needs.
 To reveal it, let's see the points below.

 Another helpful way of guiding users to find what they want is showing them what the majority of people are looking for.
 To say the least, you should be aware of your best selling products based on your sales data.
 However, you will still be able to recommend items even if you don't have your customers' data.

 A good way of using this recommendation engine type is sending the suggested products in your welcome emails.

-So, a simple way to do this is teaching the system your category structure for not using singular categories for category page recommendations.
-With the same logic, you can recommend child categories to parent ones providing more diversity in recommendations.
+So, the simple way to do this is to teach the system your category structure for not using singular categories for category page recommendations.
+With the same logic, you can recommend child categories to parents providing more diversity in recommendations.

-To make it more visualized, it’s enough to say that according to Pareto’s rule in marketing almost 80% of sales come from 20% of products.
+To make it look more visualized, it's enough to say that Pareto's rule in marketing almost 80% of products coming from 20% of products.